How To Configure Facebook Conversion API for Shopify

 - Product ID management / data you need to customize with the pixel or conversion events.
 If this is something you required before this update then it’s likely this integration won’t work for you (unless your requirements change)

-- Do you need more than just purchase conversions sent to CAPI?
+- Do you need subscription or other events sent to CAPI?

 - How do you want to handle your split checkouts (Recharge, etc) that also have a FB pixel?